zackJKnight/Lineup.Coach/README.md

 Looping through players and trying to place ends up with cases where you would want to remove players already placed.
 Going through this taught me that you need a way to check all previous placements for fit each time you make a placement.. maybe.

 This point may have come about on a false premise (but it's true if you loop through players and try to place): After trying to loop through periods, and positions within; it's better to zoom out and attempt placement across all game positions.

+### Recursive Backtracking Algorithm

+After some failure and some research, I'm trying backtracking.
+I think flattening positions and pushing them on to a stack when filled could work; however, I'd have to pop all the way back to the first position in some cases.

 To try; score each position's fitness for the player.
 The score changes the moment a player is placed.
 Each position has an array of player's Fit score.
      - Sort this array ascending for each position in period 1.